yenchieh86/sample_online_store/README.md

 Help my client Kimberly to create her online shop

-* Used Ruby on Rails to create an eCommerce store with a shopping cart system, a dropdown menu, infinite scrolling, and a Stripe payment system
+* Used Ruby on Rails to create an eCommerce store with a shopping cart system, a dropdown menu, and a Stripe payment system

 * Used Carrierwave, fog, AWS S3 to upload photos of the products and USPS API to include the ability to check mailing addresses